mars/create-react-app-buildpack/README.md

 Eventually, to share, collaborate, or simply back-up your code, [create an empty repo at Github](https://github.com/new), and then follow the instructions shown on the repo to **push an existing repository from the command line**.

+### Testing

+Use [create-react-app's built-in Jest testing](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#user-content-running-tests) or whatever testing library you prefer.

+As long as tests can be run with `npm test` (like the built-in Jest testing) then it will work effortlessly with [Heroku CI](https://devcenter.heroku.com/articles/heroku-ci).

 Customization
 -------------